Deck Joist Spacing and Span Chart

 Below, you can see a comparison between 2x6 joists made of three different wood species and 2x6 steel joists from Fortress Evolution Steel deck framing in two different gauges of steel.
 The maximum allowable spans are significantly longer with steel joists.
 In fact, a 2x6 steel joist will provide the strength of roughly a 2x10 wood joist when it comes to allowable joist spans.

-To learn more about planning your deck with steel framing, give our team a call at 1-888-824-5316.
+To learn more about planning your deck with steel framing, give us a call at 1-888-824-5316.
 We've got a team of deck project planners ready to create a plan that helps you create a stronger, safer deck with the best framing materials possible.

 A steel deck frame build around a sizable fireplace